MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Functions/Get-MgBetaUserEventInstanceDelta.md

 This allows you to maintain and synchronize a local store of events in the specified calendar, without having to fetch all the events of that calendar from the server every time.
 The following table lists the differences between the delta function on events and the delta function on a calendarView in a calendar.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgUserEventInstanceDelta](/powershell/module/Microsoft.Graph.Users.Functions/Get-MgUserEventInstanceDelta?view=graph-powershell-1.0)

 ## SYNTAX